-City lighting San Francisco
+City Lighting San Francisco

 San Francisco is arguably the most iconic city in America.
-From the Golden Gate Bridge to the world’s most famous Chinatown, Fisherman’s Wharf and Alcatraz, San Francisco’s history is the history of American development, expansion, diversity, and success.
+From the Golden Gate Bridge to the world’s most famous Chinatown, Fisherman’s Wharf, and Alcatraz, San Francisco’s history is the history of American development, expansion, diversity, and success.
 Its innovations tend to become those of the nation.

 San Francisco has consistently led America forward.
 Before 1906, the city was the gateway to the West Coast, and to the Californian, Klondike, Yukon, and Alaskan gold rushes.
 The 1906 earthquake and fire completely devastated the city, forcing San Francisco to rebuild.
-It shaped the city’s modern-day infrastructure, propelling the city to develop the San Francisco Planning and Urban Research Association (SPUR) and to build important infrastructure, such as the San Francisco Municipal Railway, Twin Peaks Tunnel, and its famous cable-car system.
+It shaped the city’s modern-day infrastructure, propelling it to develop the San Francisco Planning and Urban Research Association (SPUR) and to build important infrastructure, such as the San Francisco Municipal Railway, Twin Peaks Tunnel, and its famous cable-car system.

 Today, the city is a hub for human rights, ecology, and LGBTQ rights, and it is also the home base of the global technology sector.
 The largest city near Silicon Valley, San Francisco has become prohibitively expensive for many to live in.
 Nevertheless, it continues to grow up and around the bay.